Understanding Local SEO Ranking Factors: What Google Prioritizes

 Duplicate or Thin Content Across Locations

-If your location pages are nearly identical except for the city name, Google sees them as low-value content.
+If your location pages are nearly identical, except for the city name, Google considers them low-value content.
 Create unique experiences per location.

 Building a Scalable Local SEO Strategy